OverkillGuy/literate-wordle/docs/source/wordle.md

 # Literate programming wordle

-Including the entire `wordle.org` file raw, without any processing.
+Rendering the `wordle.org` file and showing it raw, without any processing.

 Unfortunately, the sphinx documentation generator doesn't understand org-mode files, so I can't render this directly.
 The following is exported from org-mode